abel-bernabeu/facecompressor/README.md

 `runipy train.ipynb`

+# Command line interface

+A command line interface is provided for allowing final users to give the compressor a try.

+The tool takes an image in .png or .jpeg format and produces a file in a custom image exchange format we have called QTX (standing for Quantized Tensor Exchange and pronounced "kewtics").

+One uses the "encode" command for producing a QTX:

+`python3 cli.py encode --input input.png --exchange tmp.qtx`

+And then we use the decode command for reconstructing the image back:

+`python3 cli.py decode --exchange tmp.qtx --output decompressed.png`

+As of today there is a known issue with the reconstructed images when the input size is not a multiple of eight.
+If the input image dimensions are not a multiple of eight, then the reconstructed image will get padded to a multiple of eight with the padding being garbage.
+Stick to image sizes which are a multiple of eight to workaround the issue, and expect a fix to be committed soon.

 # Test suite

 All the unit and integration tests are discovered with "pytest" introspection, so you just need to type one command for executing them all: